rjescobedo/raulescobedo/README.md

   </a>

-## &#x270d; Projects
+## &#x1F4BB; Projects

 Here are a couple of projects I have been working on.
-Check it out on my GitHub and on my <a href="https://raulescobedo-portfolio.netlify.app/" target="_blank">portfolio</a>!
+Check it out on my GitHub and my <a href="https://raulescobedo-portfolio.netlify.app/" target="_blank">portfolio</a>!

 <a href="https://github.com/rjescobedo/thetrainer">
   <img src="https://user-images.githubusercontent.com/88142181/156946246-e6e54268-2100-499c-8508-e951dccb35f8.png" height="500"/>